ibm-cloud-docs/security-compliance/scopes.md

   Be sure to give a descriptive name as you use this field later to configure scans and remediation.

 5. Select an environment.
-Options include AWS, Azure, IBM, GCP, and On-prem.
+Options include Amazon Web Services, Microsoft Azure, IBM Cloud, Google Cloud Platform, and On-premises.

+  If you choose On-premises, you can select from multiple options to discover your resources.
+For example, you can [schedule a discovery scan](/docs/security-compliance?topic=security-compliance-schedule-scan), import resources from a file, or connect to a third-party.
+Supported format for imported files is  `.json`.
+Max file size is 30 MB.

 6. Select the **Collector** that you want to use.
 7. Select the **Credentials** that match the collector that you selected in the previous step.
 8. Click **Next**.